 - Supplier Name, Address, and Remit to information

 - Description of goods and/or services provided

 - Payment Terms and Discounts

 State Sales Tax: The State of Ohio does not pay State Sales Tax charged by an Ohio-based supplier for goods and/or services.

 Late Fees and Interest Charges: No agency is authorized to pay late payment or interest fees charged by suppliers other than fees changed by regulated utilities.

 Payment Terms: Unless otherwise established by written agreement, or a discount is offered for early payment, all invoices will be paid as Net30.

 Confidential Personal Information: Confidential personal information should be omitted or redacted from the invoice.

 How to Submit Invoices to OBM Shared Services

 Email is the preferred and most efficient way to submit invoices to OBM Shared Services.
 Each invoice and associated documentation must be a separate image, and must be in the .pdf or .jpeg format.
-We do not accept invoices in MS Word or MS Excel format.
-Invoices in the incorrect format or multiple invoices contained in one image will be returned to you for correction and resubmission.
-Invoices should be emailed to:
+MS Wowrd and MS Excel formats are not accepted.
+Invoices submitted in an unaccepted format or the submission of multiple invoices as one image will be returned to the sender for correction and resubmission.
+Please email invoices to: